CedarCoder1/Roblox_Asset_Downloader/README.md

 # Roblox Asset Downloader
 Lets users download all of the Roblox client and studio stuff from the setup website.
 Also automatically puts the files in the right place.
 Written in Python.

+The output and extra's folders contain an example downloaded build.